- Learning About New Ways to Prevent Cancer

 Cross sectional studies: These studies look at people at just one point in time.
 They look at how certain factors might relate to each other, but there are some drawbacks.
 There’s usually no way to find out what happened in the past without counting on a person’s memory.
 And there’s no way to find out what happens to the people after the study.

-Case control studies: These studies look at people who already have a disease or condition, such as cancer, and compare them to an otherwise similar group of people who do not have the disease.
+Case control studies: These studies look at people who already have a disease or condition, like cancer, and compare them to an otherwise similar group of people who don’t have the disease.
 Then, the researchers look at eating habits, exercise, drugs, or other factors to see if the groups are different in any ways that might explain why one group got cancer and the other didn’t.
 Most case-control studies are retrospective (meaning that they look back at the group over time).

 A common problem with these types of studies is that people often remember events or habits from years ago in different ways based on what has happened more recently.
-If a person has cancer, for instance, he or she may recall having had worse eating habits than those who are well.
+If a person has cancer, for instance, he or she may recall having had worse eating habits than those who are well – even if their habits were the same.
 A person who’s still healthy may report better eating habits in the past than what actually happened, because there’s no reason to worry about them or try to remember the details.
-This is known as recall bias, which in this case is a type of misclassification error—it ends up putting people into the wrong groups.
+This is known as recall bias, which in this case is a type of misclassification error – it ends up putting people into the wrong groups.

 In some studies, the poor recall of those being studied may be more random in its error.
 For instance, suppose you ask people whether they were exposed to high doses of a certain mineral, and they have trouble remembering.
 In this case, there may be nothing that pushes a number of people more toward one error than the other.
 This could mean that a number of people end up classified as having the exposure when they didn’t, and others are classified as not having the exposure when they actually did.
 This can dilute the groups enough that there’s no difference found between the groups, even though a difference would have been found if everyone was in the right group.
 This is another type of misclassification error.
 In this case, it’s another way recall bias can cause false results.